Jimmy Naifeh: Republican majority in 2008

 In the 2008 November elections Republicans won the majority of the state House, winning 50 of the 99 seats, with the Democrats holding 49.
 This is the first time the GOP has had a majority in the Tennessee House since 1971, and the first time both House and Senate have had Republican majorities since Reconstruction.
 This ended Naifeh's long term as Speaker, but the Republicans' narrow majority in the House did not allow them to elect their preferred Speaker.
 While 49 Republicans voted for Jason Mumpower, the 49 Democrats and Republican Representative Kent Williams voted for Williams to succeed Naifeh as Speaker.

 Naifeh, who was chairing the House for the last time, helped to engineer Williams' election by instructing the House clerk to depart from the normal practice of conducting a roll call of the members in alphabetical order, instead calling first on the Democrats, then on the Republicans.
 This allowed Williams to vote last, so that before he voted he knew that his vote for himself would be the deciding vote.

+In 2009, the Tennessee General Assembly established the Jimmy Naifeh Center for Effective Leadership within the University of Tennessee Institute for Public Service as a tribute to Naifeh’s service to Tennessee and his contributions to public leadership.
+The center provides leadership and professional development programs for elected and appointed government officials and other public-sector leaders.